You know what snoring is, right?

 While you sleep, the muscles of your throat relax, your tongue falls backward, and your throat becomes narrow and "floppy."
 When this happens, the walls of the throat vibrate with the airflow as you breathe.
 These vibrations lead to the characteristic sound of snoring.

 If the walls of the throat collapse completely so that the throat is completely occluded, a condition called apnea (cessation of breathing) results.
 This is a serious condition that requires medical attention.
-About one-half of people who snore loudly have obstructive sleep apnea.(1)
+Loud snoring can be a sign of obstructive sleep apnea (OSA), a condition that requires medical evaluation for accurate diagnosis.

 What can I do about OSA?